KensRetro/PET_PS2_KB/README.md

 # PET_PS2_KB
 An adaptor to connect a PS2 keyboard to a to PET computer

+Uses a PIC16F18877 to do pretty much everything.

 How It Works:

 An interrupt-on-change routine (The PET sets a ROW to read) sets outputs (Columns) for the PET to read back as keypresses.